What is UCSniff?

 • Automatic creation of two avi files (forward and reverse video) for H.264 Video codec

-• Automatic recording and saving of conversations using G.711 u-law and a-law codec
+• Automatic recording and saving of conversations using G.711 u-law and a-law codecs

 • MitM ARP Poisoning and host management support